kogilo/marketing/05_MeasureANdOptimizeSM/week2/01_ad_effectiveness.md

     - Choose desired actions higher in the purcahse funnel

 - **Lift Results**
-  - Cnversion Lift Percent: 65.5% : `gives you the difference in conversions between the people who did and did not have the opportunity to see your ad during this test.
-The conversion lift tells you how many additional conversions happened as a result of your ads.`
+  - Cnversion Lift Percent: 65.5% : `gives you the difference in conversions between the people who did and did not have the opportunity to see your ad during this test.`
   - Conversion Lift: 129K: `tells you how many additional conversions happened as a result of your ads.`
   - Sales Lift: $864K: `tells you how much value was generated from those additional conversions.`
     - Cost Per Conversion Lift: $0.63: `he cost of each additional conversion cost by your ads`